 Cons: In most states, filing as an S-corporation is more expensive than for an LLC.
 You may also be subject to taxes that only apply to corporations.

-Garofalo has met with plenty of freelancers who feel shy about deducting expenses for businesses that are technically losing money.
-“You’re a business once you’re trying to make a profit,” he says, adding, “If you’re doing normal things that writers do to be writers, from the IRS’s perspective, you’re a writer, and you should be writing those expenses off.”
-Medows cautions freelancers to be careful with these types of deductions, as the IRS only allows up to $5,000 in deductions for start-up costs, and there are limits to what kind of deductions you can take.
+If you're in a creative industry, “some things that you enjoy doing are also business expenses,” says Garofalo.
+For example, a TV writer can deduct their Netflix subscription.
+Some freelancers hesitate to take deductions when their businesses are technically losing money.
+Garofalo counters: “If you’re doing normal things that writers do to be writers, from the IRS’s perspective, you’re a writer, and you should be writing those expenses off.”
+Medows cautions that the IRS only allows up to $5,000 in deductions for start-up costs, and there are limits to what kind of deductions you can take.
 If you lose money for too many years, the IRS will eventually classify your business as a hobby, although the rules surrounding this are dense, even for the IRS.
-Think about your business holistically, and if you have questions about what counts as a business expense, don’t hesitate to ask.

 You may also like: